kmartinez/icetracker-hw/README.md

 ├── GlacTrackerMCU_V2
 │   ├── GlacTracker.brd - EAGLE board file
 │   ├── GlacTracker.sch - EAGLE schematic file
+├── GlacTracker7 - an Eagle7 respin of the separate PSU and MCU boards into a single board │   ├── tracker.brd - EAGLE board file
+│   ├── tracker.sch - EAGLE schematic file
 ```

+### GlacTracker7
+TBD

 ## GlacTracker_PSU
 GlacTracker_PSU designed first to provide 3 configurable supplies through the MP2155 switching regulators.
 As well as a connection to the "battery" (the output of the BQ24074 Li-Ion battery Charger)